Flu/avr-emulator/README.md

   - [x] Implementing `ADIW`.
   - [x] Unit tests for instructions.
   - [ ] Buy Grolsch beer when this is all done :tada: :beer:

+## How to contribute

+Take a look at the `CONTRIBUTING.md` file for more instructions.